- October 16, 2018

 - Posted by: Paul Foster

-- Category: Business activities management, Business financial help, Business growth help, Grow a Business
+- Category: Business activities management, Business financial help, Business growth help

 I recently spent some time in California with a large accounting firm.
 We got on the topic of the financial statements.
 I asked them how their business clients embraced the financial statement discussions.

 The accounting firm of roughly 100 people and 8,000 clients shared a common frustration with me:

 “If we could just get our business clients to understand financial statements, we could have much better conversations with them about their business.”

 “Our clients actually don’t care about our financial statements but we don’t know this so we keep framing our conversations around the financial statements.
 We don’t realize that all the business owners actually care about the financials is:

 a) how much tax do I owe? and

 b) how much is your bill to prepare the financial statements?”